PrimaveraDeveloper/lithium/ref/hydrogen-2.0/EventBus.InMemory.md

 }
 ```

-An instance of the typed handler class should then be passed to the `Subscribe` or `SubscribeAsync` method of the `InMemoryEventBus` instance to be properly registered.
+The subscription source path and an instance of the typed handler class should then be passed to the `Subscribe` or `SubscribeAsync` method of the `InMemoryEventBus` instance.

 A collection of subscription filters defined by `IEventBusEventFilters` can also be provided.